-Be aware that HPAI has been detected in wild birds and commercial flocks in the eastern US in 2022.
 HPAI is a deadly disease for poultry.
-It can infect poultry such as chickens, turkeys, pheasants, quail, domestic ducks, geese, and guinea fowl and wild birds, especially waterfowl.
-HPAI is extremely infectious and can spread rapidly from flock to flock.
-According to the U.S. Centers for Disease Control and Prevention, these recent HPAI detections in birds do not present an immediate public health concern.
-No human cases of these avian influenza viruses have been detected in the United States.
+It can infect poultry such as chickens, turkeys, pheasants, quail, domestic ducks, geese, and guinea fowl and wild birds, including waterfowl, raptors, and corvids.
+HPAI is extremely infectious and can spread easily and rapidly from bird to bird and flock to flock.
+According to the U.S. Centers for Disease Control and Prevention, this strain of HPAI is not known to present a public health concern.

 All those involved in poultry production to take extra steps to prevent their flocks from becoming infected.
-All poultry producers, from small backyard to large commercial operations, should take precautions to protect their birds and review their biosecurity plans.
+All poultry producers, from small backyard hobby producers to large commercial operations, should take precautions to protect their birds and review their biosecurity plans.
 Biosecurity refers to everything you can do to keep diseases – and the viruses, bacteria, funguses, parasites, and other microorganisms that cause disease – away from birds, property, and people.
+Some best practices are listed below; find more at: Tips on Protecting Your Birds.

 Best practices include: